-CJ128 SOCIOLOGY FOR CRIMINAL JUSTICE (4.0 credits/48 clock hours) In this survey course, students are encouraged to think about society critically, by examining such topics as culture, socialization, social interaction, and social change.
+CJ128 SOCIOLOGY FOR CRIMINAL JUSTICE (4.0 credits/48 clock hours In this survey course, students are encouraged to think about society critically, by examining such topics as culture, socialization, social interaction, and social change.
 Included is the study of sociological perspectives, sociological imagination, and sociological research.
 The course specifically focuses on the sociology of deviant behavior so the students can apply the general theories to their work with criminal justice issues.
-Particular focus is on the effect of culture, groups, socialization, economics, gender, income disparity, roles and statuses and race on crime.
-The religious section expands to an understanding of the denominational makeup and religious conflict on prison systems.
-Government and social movement sections highlight protests, crowd control, riots and cults as criminal justice issues.
+Particular focus is on the effect of culture, groups, socialization, economics, gender, income disparity, roles, status, and race on crime.
 Prerequisite: None.